 Steve Dawson – At the Bottom of a Canyon in the Branches of a Tree | Pravda Records

 After some time away from writing and performing, the San Diego-born singer/songwriter returns suitably refreshed with a dozen new songs, plus a couple of bonus tracks.
 Disillusioned after a series of family losses, the Dolly Varden and Funeral Bonsai Wedding songwriter took some time out, returning after attending one of Richard Thompson’s summer songwriting camps, with guest Patty Griffin, re-energised and sufficiently influenced to pour out his thoughts on dozens of songs, some of which have made it onto this new album, his first to be released on Pravda Records.
 Having moved around quite a bit, spending his teens in Idaho, a few years at Berklee School of Music in Boston and then settling in Chicago, where this album was recorded, Dawson’s world view is laid out for all to hear in these few songs, each easily accessible with Dawson’s youthful Jackson Browne-like voice and similar performing style, notably on such songs as “Forgiveness is Nothing Like I Thought it Would Be”, “The Spaces In Between” and “She Knew”.
 Despite a rough and rocky ride, Steve Dawson arrives on time, in good order and more than suitably refreshed.

-Hard Time Friend is included on this week’s Vaults radio show.
+Hard Time Friend is included on this week’s Northern Sky Vaults Radio Show.

 Hebden Red Sox – Freedom | H4H Music/Taxi For Burnley